pas256/Cloud-Prize/Submission.md

 ## Describe your Submission

 I am adding [Ansible](https://github.com/ansible/ansible/) playbooks to build instances (or AMIs) for various NetflixOSS projects.
-First up is Asgard, but soon will be the other webapps.
+So far I have
+* Asgard
+* Eureka
+* Edda

+I will be adding more soon.

 ## Provide Links to Github Repo's for your Submission